 Summer (June-September)

-These are the clearest days, with warmest water and fully open hiking paths.
-Oeschinensee is repeatedly described as astonishingly turquoise and surrounded by dramatic cliffs, with boat rentals, restaurants and panoramic routes operating throughout the day.
+These are the clearest days, with the warmest water and fully open hiking paths.
+Oeschinensee is especially striking with its turquoise colour and dramatic cliffs, while boat rentals, restaurants, and panoramic routes operate throughout the day.

 Autumn (September-October)

-Trails are quieter, the light is softer and valleys become colourful.
+Trails are quieter, the light is softer, and valleys turn colourful.
 Some high-altitude paths may close earlier in the season, but areas like Rosenlaui Valley remain impressive with misty, warm-toned scenery.

 Spring (April-May)

 This is peak waterfall time.
-In Lauterbrunnen Valley, the cliffs and Staubbachfall look especially powerful during snowmelt, according to the impressions summarised in the files.
+In Lauterbrunnen Valley, cliffs and Staubbachfall look especially powerful during snowmelt, creating a dramatic natural atmosphere.

 Winter (December-March)

-Winter works best for mountain villages such as Grindelwald, Wengen, Mürren and Zermatt.
-The materials also mention that Oeschinensee can freeze into a natural skating area, although access and safety depend heavily on conditions.
+Winter works best for mountain villages such as Grindelwald, Wengen, Mürren, and Zermatt.
+Oeschinensee can sometimes freeze into a natural skating area, although access and safety depend heavily on weather and ice conditions.

 Switzerland